priteau/vizir/index.markdown

 ## Advanced usage

-You can even send push notifications to your iPhone using [Prowl](https://prowl.weks.net/).
+You can even forward notifications to your iPhone using [Prowl](https://prowl.weks.net/).
 No more nodes shutting down silently while you take a coffee break!

 ![A Prowl push notification](images/Prowl.png)